ShyPixie/dropdown/README.md

 ## How to use?
 1. Download from Releases tab
 2. Run mintty-dropdown.exe
-3. Press the Calculator key to toggle console
+3. Press the Alt+F12 key to toggle console

 You can change the toggle key, default shell, terminal size, and other options by editing configuration file (mintty-dropdown.ini)

 ---

-Lara Maia <dev@lara.click> 2016
+Lara Maia <dev@lara.monster> 2022

 mintty-dropdown is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by